Chris234k/chris234k.github.io/_games/batteryboy.md

 </div>
 This led us to something closer to a material crafting system, which is the category I'd put Animal Crossing: Pocket Camp into.
 Having something sufficiently interesting to replace it, it's at this point that we felt confident enough to ditch rhythm.

-...But I'm skipping a lot of details.
+...
+But I'm skipping a lot of details.
 Removing rhythm took significant time and was not something the team agreed upon all at once.
 Changing the soul of a game is very difficult on a small team, as we all had a hand in its design.
 Our lead designer, [Oliver Awat](https://twitter.com/oliverawat), led the charge.
 He proposed that we essentially go back to prototyping on the core gameplay.
 As part of that proposal, he created a small spreadsheet to give us a brief look at the impact the changes would have.
 The contents of that spreadsheet are in the following table (emphasis his):

 | Changes                          | Gameplay Mechanics | Visual Changes | Meta  |
 | -------------------------------- | :----------------: | :------------: | :---: |